MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

           mainDiskSize: 256 # (2)!
 ```

-1. Since the `mainDiskSize` property is not set for this instance, the default value is used (128 GiB).
+1. Since the `mainDiskSize` property is not set for this instance, the default value (128 GiB) is used.

 2. This instance has the `mainDiskSize` property set, so therefore the set value (256 GiB) overrides the default value (128 GiB).